Could regular primordial black holes be dark matter?: Introduction

 PBHs within the ''Hawking radiation window" would emit intense, multi-spectral particle radiation.
 This characteristic emission may provide the only viable method for constraining their abundance.
 Notably, this critical mass range corresponds to MeV-band emissions – a relatively unexplored frontier in astrophysics that has recently become the focus of major observational initiatives (e.g., AMEGO, ASTROGRAM) \cite{Engel:2022bgx}.
 However, the important point in this context is that low-mass PBHs (typically with masses lower than $ 10^{15} g$) would have entirely evaporated via Hawking radiation by the present epoch.
 Consequently, such light PBHs cannot contribute to the observed dark matter density in the universe.
 The standard evaporation process raises a profound theoretical challenge: the BH information loss paradox \cite{Polchinski:2016hrw} (see also recent paper \cite{Afshordi:2025nlj}).
 While quantum field theory rigorously requires information preservation, complete Hawking evaporation appears to irreversibly destroy this information.
 This contradiction with quantum mechanics' unitary evolution principle reveals a fundamental incompleteness in our current understanding of BH thermodynamics.

 Recent work by Paul Davies and colleagues \cite{Davies:2024ysj} has revealed a fundamental connection between two central singularities in BH physics: the divergence in Hawking temperature (as mass approaches zero) and the spacetime singularity at the BH's core.
 Their analysis demonstrates that these infinities are intrinsically related, suggesting a deeper unification between BH thermodynamics and general relativistic geometry.
 Under the assumption that physical BHs are non-singular so call regular BHs (RBHs), Paul Davies and colleagues have demonstrated that a broad class of such objects exhibit finite maximum temperatures during evaporation.
-This crucial result implies the existence of slowly evaporating, low-mass RPBHs that can persist as stable remnants-- making them viable candidates for cold dark matter \footnote{A recent series of papers \cite{Calza:2024fzo,Calza:2024xdh,Calza:2025mwn} claims a rich phenomenology arising from the link between dark matter and the singularity problem.}.
+This crucial result implies the existence of slowly evaporating, low-mass RPBHs that can persist as stable remnants-- making them viable candidates for cold dark matter \footnote{A recent series of papers \cite{Calza:2024fzo,Calza:2024xdh,Calza:2025mwn} claims a rich phenomenology arising from the link between dark matter and the singularity problem.
+Also, recently in Ref. \cite{Dialektopoulos:2025mfz} shown that RPBHs can act as cosmic expansion accelerators. }.

 As established in \cite{Hayward:2005gi,Frolov:2014jva}, regular BH models offer a theoretically complete and self-consistent description of black hole evaporation through to its final state.
 This framework rests on two fundamental insights: